tedbot101/Stalker-Recon/README.md

 - **Proxy Support**: Supports HTTP proxies for requests.
 - **Debug Mode**: Logs detailed information for troubleshooting.

+## Services Used for Enumeration

+The script utilizes the following services for certificate enumeration:

+1. **Censys**: Provides data on hosts and certificates.
+2. **CertSpotter**: Monitors certificate transparency logs for issued certificates.
+3. **Crt.sh**: A public database for searching certificates in certificate transparency logs.
+4. **Digitorus**: Offers subdomain enumeration services.
+5. **Facebook Certificate Transparency**: Provides information on certificates used by Facebook.
+6. **VirusTotal**: Analyzes domains and URLs for security threats, including SSL certificate data.
+7. **RiskIQ PassiveTotal**: Provides passive DNS and certificate data.

 ## Installation

 1. **Clone the repository**: